 Golden Retrievers make fantastic Austim Service Dogs due to their calm temperament and loving nature

 Autism service dogs for adults and children are a great intervention strategy for any autistic people, but more so autistic children.
-That’s because these dogs, being service trained, assist immensely with helping autistic people improve their social communication skills and in some cases motor skills by providing sensory input.
+That’s because these dogs, being service trained, assist immensely with helping autistic people improve their social interaction, communication skills, and in some cases motor skills by providing sensory input.

-Using a service dog to support anyone with a developmental disability will help their confidence, self-esteem, peer relationships, and social skills.
+Providing an Autism Assistance Dog to support anyone with developmental or physical disabilities will help their confidence, self-esteem, peer relationships, and social skills.